ichernyshovvv/enlight/README.md

 By default, it will open the buffer in the current window, but you can change the behaviour by customizing `display-buffer-alist` variable.

+### For evil users

+This package does not work properly in evil mode.
+Feel free to send a PR to evil-collection.
+I have no any experience either in using evil mode or writing evil collection integrations.

 ## Configuration examples and screenshots

 ### Simple menu